simrenbasra/simys-blog/_posts/2024-10-21-trick_or_retreat_part1.md

 For each state, the agent evaluates the reward received and updates its policy.
 As seen in the table, after moving “up” and getting a reward in State 0, the probability of choosing the “up” action in State 0 increases from 0.25 to 0.40.
 The update to probabilities shows the agent is now starting to focus on actions that have given higher rewards, here we say the agent is exploiting its previous actions.

 **Note:** This update is specific to State 0.
 If the agent moves to State 1, the probabilities of actions will be different.
-Any rewards from actions taken there will results in an update to  State 1's policy.
+Any rewards from actions taken there will result in an update to State 1's policy.

 **Step 4: Repeat Process**